gtolle/ga-rails/README.md

 	sudo ln -s "/Applications/Sublime Text 2.app/Contents/SharedSupport/bin/subl" /usr/local/bin/subl

+When it asks you for a password, enter your Mac system password (the one you use when you install apps).

 Linux:

 (Figure out where you downloaded and unpacked it)

 	sudo ln -s "<wherever you installed it>/bin/subl" /usr/local/bin/subl

 Test the 'subl' command line tool.

 	subl hello.rb